mostafaamer1234/unsupervised-clustering-of-time-series-segments/README.md

 # Description of algorithms

 - **Divide-and-conquer clustering**
-  Take the current list of series, pick one pivot at random, compute distances to that pivot, split by the median distance, and recurse.
+  Takes the current list of series, picks one pivot at random, computes distances to that pivot, splits by the median distance, and recurse.
 Stopping conditions include hitting a depth limit, dropping under a minimum cluster size, or meeting a dispersion threshold.
 It is a light-weight top-down alternative to more complicated clustering tools.

 - **Closest pair search**
   For each cluster that has at least two series, iterate over all combinations, compute their distance, and keep the pair with the lowest score.
-The brute-force approach is fine because the clusters produced above are never huge.
+Since clusters are small, the simple brute-force approach is fast enough and provides a good benchmark of similarity.

 - **Kadane’s algorithm on absolute differences**
-  For each signal, compute the absolute difference between consecutive samples and run Kadane’s linear pass to find the subarray with the largest sum.
-That interval is treated as the “most active” region and highlighted in the plots.
+  For each signal, absolute differences between consecutive points are calculated, and Kadane’s linear-time algorithm finds the subarray with the largest sum.
+That section is marked as the “active” region when plotting.

 # Verification of the functionality with toy example